Profi

-Profi is a chain of supermarkets and convenience stores with over 1.600 locations in Romania owned by Mid Europa Partners.
+Profi is a chain of supermarkets and convenience stores with 1,808 locations in Romania owned by Ahold Delhaize.

 History

 Belgium and Luxembourg

 Profi discount store network was founded in 1979 in Belgium by the Louis Delhaize Group.
 The supermarket chain consisted of 130 discount supermarkets in Belgium and Luxembourg.
 In 2001 to avoid the bankruptcy of chain, Louis Delhaize Group merged Profi with the Match supermarket network and began rebranding 62 supermarkets in Belgium and 14 in Luxembourg in Smatch supermarket, while the rest of the stores were closed.

 Hungary

 Profi entered in Hungary as the first discount supermarkets chain in 1991.
 The chain has developed in the eastern half of the country.